electricant/ipol.gq/content/articles/netis_WF2419I_haking.md

 As you can see some of those goals are not easy.
 Moreover, Murphy's law gets you every time and many roadblocks were encountered during this journey.
-I will not spare any of the detials, including the __MANY__ failed attempts.
+I will not spare any of the details, including the __MANY__ failed attempts.
 That's why I'm calling this page a diary.

 At the time of writing I'm quite far from completion.
 Depending how long this